 Another purpose of returning to the location is to more closely observe the lighting, as I only photograph architecture when particular lighting conditions exist.

 First is the condition of the sky.
 I photograph only when the sky is mostly sunny.
 A sunny sky offers me rich opportunities to create interesting effects that advance my objective to artfully capture architecture.
 It generates the bright and intense light I need to produce the shadow effects I want.
 A brilliant, cloudless sky also generates a striking dark background that allows me to dramatically frame the architectural subject.
 And finally, a clear sky enables me to produce a stunning image by using it as an integral compositional element that accentuates a building’s shape or contour.

 Another critical lighting consideration for me is the time of day.
 I only shoot at approximately ten in the morning and two in the afternoon.
 At those times, the sun’s position generates lighting conditions ideally suited for me to capture in an engaging way, the play of light and shadow on a building’s surface.
 The sun’s position at other times of the day creates unfavorable lighting conditions that undermine my aesthetic vision to record architecture in an engrossing way.
 At earlier than ten or later than two, the sun’s position produces so many shadows that few if any light areas remain on a building’s surface.
 And closer to noon when the sun is at its highest position, it casts so much light that few if any shadow areas remain.

-The final lighting preference for me is the time of year I shoot.
+Additionally the final lighting preference for me is the time of year I shoot.
 I typically avoid photographing in summer wherever the climate resembles St. Louis’.
 Frequently during summer in cities like St. Louis, there is much haze and humidity in the air that adversely affects the quality of light.
 Instead of sharp, clear light, summer in St. Louis-type climates produces diffused, muted light that for purposes of photographing architecture, create less flattering, less captivating images.